Reviews, pictures, hints, and links 1/24, 1/25 car kits

 This car kit is in the “dime-a-dozen” category and can be found for as little as $12.
 The above are the typical ones you’ll find and are basically the same design save for the re-issue (light blue) – which should have a bit more quality and l less issues.
 Big problems with the others include excessive flash, bad chrome, ugly molded colors, and weak decals.

 CAR BACKGROUND :: Ends up inside one, huh?
 I would.
-These cars are beautiful, elegant, have excellent engines, and aren’t even stupidly priced nowadays.
-After the success of the ’64, you’d figure the ’65 would be identical, but Pontiac managed to make the car different while keeping the parts that made the previous year so good.
-The body style was still mid-size, the hood still had a ram air scoop, the grille was still menacing, and the overall look – Grrrreeaat!
+These cars are beautiful, elegant, have excellent engines, and are one of the more stylish convertibles of the time.
+After the success of the ’64, you’d figure the ’65 would be identical, but Pontiac managed to make the car different while keeping the things that made the previous year so good.
+The body style was still mid-size, the hood still had a ram air scoop, the grille was still menacing, and the overall look – Grrrreeaat! (sorry Tony)

 Under the hood, the 389 for the GOAT was either in 335hp 4-barrel form, or 360hp tri-carb form.
 Either way, this big cat could move down the road as fast as most other muscle cars and in top trim, run down some of the elites.
 These cars are not for the timid, however, and even in the simple flowing form – depicted in the pic right – would easily burn the tires off the rims at the drop of a hat.
 Tiger indeed.